GRIFFITH YOUNG

 How do courts decide child custody when abuse allegations exist in La Mesa?

-Allegations of abuse are taken very seriously.
-La Mesa courts investigate claims carefully.
-If abuse is confirmed or suspected, the court prioritizes the child’s safety and may limit or deny custody or visitation to the accused parent.
+Allegations of abuse are taken very seriously, and La Mesa courts investigate claims carefully to prioritize the child’s safety.
+If abuse is confirmed or suspected, the court may limit or deny custody, or order supervised visitation, because protecting the minor is the court’s top concern.

 How do I know if I need a family law attorney or a mediator?

-If there’s any conflict, power imbalance, or concerns about fairness, it’s better to hire a family law attorney.
-An attorney looks out for your rights and gives specific legal guidance.
-Mediation works best when trust is still intact.
-But if you’re unsure, speak with a lawyer first.
+If both parties are willing to work together and communicate openly, a neutral mediator might be enough to help you reach an agreement.
+However, if there’s any conflict, power imbalance, or concerns about fairness, it’s better to hire a family law attorney who looks out for your rights and gives specific legal guidance.

 Secure Peace of Mind With Your La Mesa Family Case.
 Contact Griffith Young Today.

-At Griffith Young, our La Mesa family law attorney has the knowledge, skills, and experience that you can trust.
+At Griffith Young, our La Mesa family lawyer has the knowledge, skills, and experience that you can trust.
 Don’t let worry take over.
 Contact Griffith Young today at (858) 345-1720 to secure the guidance and support you need in your family case.
 We provide solutions-focused family law representation in La Mesa and throughout all of San Diego County.

 PRACTICE AREAS